 - Improving Fertility Treatments: Continued studies on zygote formation and development can lead to more effective and safer fertility treatments.

-The zygote is the cornerstone of developmental biology and has significant implications in various fields like regenerative medicine, fertility treatments, and genetic research.
+The zygote is the cornerstone of developmental biology and has significant implications across fields such as regenerative medicine, fertility treatments, and genetic research.
 Understanding its characteristics, role in development, and potential applications can offer valuable insights into both the origins of life and the treatment of various medical conditions.